 Without mold spores, we would not have penicillin, Roquefort cheese, and leaf mold-enhanced soil that benefits gardeners and farmers.
 However, there are some very dangerous molds—like black mold—that invade our homes and workspaces and can cause a number of health issues.

 Once black mold has taken hold in a home, it must be eradicated.
 And, using extreme caution and protective gear, you can remove small areas yourself.
 However, because it grows so quickly, black mold usually requires a licensed professional to safely remove it from a home.

-If the black mold infestation covers 10 or more square feet, then a professional should handle the removal.
+If the black mold infestation covers 10 or more square feet, a professional should handle the removal.
 Removing large mold colonies requires exposure to heavy-duty chemicals and permits for the proper disposal of infected building materials.
 Local public health departments can offer advice on mold testing and refer you to an expert mold remover.

 What Is Black Mold?

 Stachybotrys chartarum, more commonly known as black mold, appears as a colony with a dark green or black slimy surface.
 It is most often found in areas inside a home that have been exposed to excessive amounts of water and humidity for an extended period of time.

 While not always readily visible, black mold can develop behind sheetrock walls and ceilings on wood infrastructure.
-Stachybotrys chartarum produces mycotoxins or poisonous chemicals that are extremely toxic.
-Exposure from skin contact, inhalation, or ingestion can be fatal to humans and animals.
+Stachybotrys chartarum produces mycotoxins, or poisonous chemicals.
+Exposure from skin contact, inhalation, or ingestion can be extremely dangerous to humans and animals.

 Because so many molds look similar and emit a musty odor, the only way to be certain that your home is infested with black mold is through professional testing.
-However, almost all types of mold that are growing in large colonies in a home have the potential to be harmful to your respiratory system and should be removed and measures taken to prevent regrowth.
+However, almost all types of mold that are growing in large colonies in a home have the potential to be harmful to your respiratory system and should be removed, with measures taken to prevent regrowth.

 How to Manage Black Mold Exposure